 Also, these are flourless fudge cookies.
 Please read the recipe description before you make the recipe.
 I've received complaints that they cookies aren't what people expected because they didn't read what the description first.
 The cookies will be thin.
 The edges are crisp, the middles are soft.
 The batter is not a thick cookie batter.
 If you want a thicker chocolate cookie this is the recipe you want.
 If you're looking for a softer, chewier gluten-free cookie with add-ins, this is the recipe you want.

 Please understand that there are always going to be variations when you make a recipe at home.
 I, and many others, have made this recipe several times successfully and have never had any issues.
 Others have had issues.
-That, unfortunately, is the nature of baking.*
+That, unfortunately, is the nature of baking.
+I've added a video (below) that shows how to make the cookies.
+I hope that the video will help provide some additional guidance.*

 Flourless Fudge Cookies